rmosolgo/graphql-ruby/guides/type_definitions/scalars.md

 index: 1
 ---

 Scalars are "leaf" values in GraphQL.
-There are several built-in scalars, and you can define custom scalars, too. ({% internal_link "Enums", "/type_definitions/enums" %} are also leaf values.)
+There are several built-in scalars, and you can define custom scalars, too. ([Enums](/type_definitions/enums) are also leaf values.)
 The built-in scalars are:

 - `String`, like a JSON or Ruby string
 - `Int`, like a JSON or Ruby integer